markulie/3dsmax-wirecolor-pro/README.md

 ## Install
 1. Drag the MCR file into your 3ds Max Viewport.
-2. Go to 3ds Max Menu Customize -> Customize User Interface
+2. Go to 3ds Max Menu Customize -> Customize User Interface.
 3. The script can be found in category “markaelie” without quotes.